stanfordnlp/dspy/docs/docs/faqs.md

 dspy.settings.configure(backoff_time = ...)
 ```

-Additionally, if you'd like to set individual backoff times for specific providers, you can do through the DSPy context manager:
+Additionally, if you'd like to set individual backoff times for specific providers, you can do so through the DSPy context manager:

 ```python
 with dspy.context(backoff_time = ..):